 Equipment What’s Allowed

 Monarch Mountain can be enjoyed using alpine, snowboard, telemark or specialized ski equipment.
 Regardless of how you enjoy the slopes, it is important to know what equipment we allow and don’t allow.
+Basically, all equipment needs to have metal edges, bindings and a brake or retention device.
+Pedestrian traffic is not allowed on aerial lifts.
 Keep yourself in check by reviewing the lists below.

 Skis (with metal edges) + Poles